-If you want coffee like the coffee at an expensive shop, you need a SCAA-certified coffee maker.
-That certification is the one used by machines in coffee shops to produce bold flavors, and many users report that they just make flat-out better coffee in every category.
+If you want to make the best possible coffee, you may want to buy an SCAA-certified coffee maker.
+That certification is the one used by machines in coffee shops to produce bold, rich flavors, and many users report that they just make flat-out better coffee in every category.

-However, it’s easy to say that your coffee maker meets those standards.
-Making a coffee maker that people like using is another task altogether.
+Many coffee makers meet SCAA standards, but will you enjoy using them?
 Finding the perfect combination of these two features may sound impossible, but we’ve done the hard work for you already.

-These reviews of the best SCAA-certified coffee makers are designed to show you how easy or hard each machine is to use, and how well they brew coffee.
-That way, you can find a model that will get you the coffee you want with as little fuss as possible.
+These reviews of the best SCAA-certified coffee makers are designed to show you how easy or hard each machine is to use and how high-quality the results are.
+This way, you can find a model that will brew the coffee you want with as little fuss as possible.

 The Technivorm Moccamaster 59616 KBG Coffee Brewer is the best overall SCAA-certified coffee maker.
 It’s available in twenty different colors, so you can make a statement with your coffee maker regardless of the décor of your kitchen.
 It has a drip-stop feature, so you can remove the carafe to pour yourself a cup of coffee, and it will stop brewing until you return it.
 Plus, this model is designed to heat water to between 196 and 205 degrees Fahrenheit, which is necessary for the SCAA certification.